Poyters/angotia-world-creator/README.md

 ## Changelog

 ### Version 1.2.0 (planned August 2021)
+- Create loading popup for items from Private account
 - Save production map id to external map file type, so we can update map by downloaded json file
 - Fix update map issue after first creation.
 Earlier, exported to Angotia map couldn't was updated till reload it
 - Protect before load invalid char and map, by JSON file or from production database